Collections Attorney Representing Merchant Cash Advance Funders in New York and Beyond

 Funders often face unresponsive merchants, bounced ACH payments, disputes over contract terms, or debtors transferring assets to avoid repayment.

-A lawyer who helps individuals, businesses, and financial institutions recover money owed to them.
+A lawyer who helps merchant cash advance funders recover money owed to them when a merchant stops making the daily or the weekly payments.
 Unlike a collections agency, which primarily sends reminders, attorneys can take legal action when merchants default on their obligations.

 • Ensuring collection compliance: Navigating state and federal regulations to keep collections lawful.